-Once a budget is approved, it can be amended only by approval of a majority of the members of the Board of law, such amendments are made before the fact, are reflected in the official minutes of the Board of Aldermen and are not made after fiscal year end.
-During the year, the budget was amended.
+Once the budget is approved, it can be amended only by approval of a majority of the members of the Board of Aldermen.
+As required by law, such amendments are made before the fact, are reflected in the official minutes of the Board of Aldermen and are not made after fiscal year end.
+During the year, the budget was not amended.
 All budget appropriations lapse at year end.